 Employment Outlook for Audiologist Assistants

-The BLS projects employment in speech, hearing, and language development will grow at a faster-than-average rate between 2016 and 2026. and the employment of audiologists will grow 21% — much faster than the average for all occupations (7%).
+The BLS projects that employment of medical assistants will grow by 19% from 2019 to 2029, much faster than the 4% average growth projected for all occupations.
+Occupations in speech, hearing, and language development will grow at a faster-than-average rate between 2019 and 2029, and the employment of audiologists will grow by 13% during that period.
 As the demand for audiologists grows, there will be additional opportunities for audiologist assistants to help provide quality patient care.

-If you want the opportunity to help individuals find their voice and make meaningful connections through communication, Maryville University’s online Bachelor of Science in Communication Sciences and Disorders can help you achieve your goals.
+If you want the opportunity to help individuals find their voice and make meaningful connections through communication, Maryville University’s Bachelor of Science in Communication Sciences and Disorders degree program can help you achieve your goals.
 When you earn your degree, you develop the specialized skills in speech science, language development, and audiology to break through communication barriers and take a critical step forward on your career path in the audiology field.
-Learn more about Maryville University’s program and apply today.
+Discover more about how to become an audiologist assistant through Maryville University’s program and apply today.